Clinton-Davis/focus_fitness/README.md

 -  **Left - Focus Fitness Logo** -  Clickable link to the home page from anywhere on the web site
 -  **Center - Page navigation** - This is the main page navigation, this with change if the users is logged or not.
 -  **Right -User login and Cart** - This changes if the user is login or not.

 <img src="media/wireframes/admin_no_user.png">
 If the user is logged in, the user name will appear next to the user icon.
 It the user is authorised to the admin area, the is an admin login icon.
 <img src="media/wireframes/admin_nav.png">
 The cart is always visible if there is a running total Its turns green.

+##### The Footer

+The footer stays at the button of each page.
+It is broken into 3 parts.
+Part 1 - Is the Logo.
+Part 2 - has the newsletter submitting form, the social icons and the legal.
+Part 3 - is more navigation to the pages of the site.
+Studies have shown that having some navigation on the footer increases hit rate on a websites.
+On the desktop they sit next to each.
+On mobile the part 2 and 3 are next to each other and part 1 is below.

 <details>
 <summary>Head Navigation / Footer (Click for image)</summary>